AlbertoIzq/AlbertoIzq-1.SongListator/README.md

 # AlbertoIzq-1.SongListator
-App to create texts files with a list of all the directories and all the songs within a directory.
+Script to create texts files with a list of all the directories and all the songs within a directory.
 C++ 17

+Check "Screenshots" folder to see how the script works